Categories: Self Management Tips

 D is the dissatisfaction that you feel about your current situation.

 V is your vision for the future.
-Or, say another way, how it will look when you change.
+Or, to put it another way, what it will look like when you make the change.

-F stands for the first steps that you will take to take action on a change.
+F stands for the first steps you will take to initiate a change.

 R is the powerful resistance that you feel that keeps you from making the change.

 Let me show you how it works.
 I decided after Christmas that I had put on too much weight and finally had to do something about it.
 I continually deferred making this decision for a couple of years because I enjoyed eating and drinking what I wanted to, and I felt OK with the extra weight as long as I didn’t get on a scale.
 My Resistance to losing weight was very high.
-At about the same time, I had my annual physical, and my blood work showed some readings that scared me.
-My Dissatisfaction suddenly soared and was the real catalyst for thinking about my weight and health differently.
+At about the same time, I had my annual physical, and the blood work results showed some readings that concerned me.
+My Dissatisfaction suddenly soared and became the real catalyst for rethinking my weight and health.
 My Vision of the future became clear to me.
 I pictured myself in a new, slimmer profile suit as I walked my daughter down the aisle at her upcoming wedding.
 I pictured a two-notch improvement in my belt size.
-I pictured a fitter, more energetic, and more athletic-looking me, and I was now motivated to make a change.
+I envisioned a fitter, more energetic, and more athletic-looking version of myself, and I was now motivated to make a change.
 The First Steps are apparent to everyone.
 Get more exercise, adopt a better diet, and find a new way to measure the results (thank you, Fitbit).
 The good news is that it worked.
 I am halfway to my aggressive weight reduction goal and feel great about my progress.
 The formula for change worked for me.

-Look at the formula for change again, and pick an irritating, often ignored, obstacle you need to overcome in your business.
-Plug in a score in each of the variables and do the math.
+Review the formula for change again, and identify an irritating, often overlooked obstacle you need to overcome in your business.
+Plug in a score for each variable and perform the calculations.
 If you remember your algebra, the D and V have a multiplication sign in between them.
-That means if you score one of those with a 0 or a low number, you will never overcome the much larger number of your R. You can have a tremendous first-step action plan with your super high F, but if your D and V are low, you won’t have enough momentum to make the change.
+That means if you score one of those with a zero or a low number, you will never overcome the much larger number of your R. You can have a tremendous first-step action plan with your super high F, but if your D and V are low, you won’t have enough momentum to make the change.
 The real solution is to manufacture a more considerable Dissatisfaction and Vision.
 It would be best to convince yourself that you aren’t comfortable with the status quo to overcome your powerful Resistance.
 It’s just simple math.

 To help stimulate your thinking about how to apply this to your business, here are a few hefty Rs that I hear during my coaching sessions…..